MobinKasiri/mobinkasiri/README.md

 ## About Me

-Front-End Developer with 4 years of experience building intuitive and responsive web applications.
-Known for strong problem-solving skills, attention to detail, and a passion for creating seamless user experiences.
+I’m a Front-End Developer with several years of professional experience, specializing in building intuitive and responsive web applications.
+With strong problem-solving skills and attention to detail, I am passionate about creating seamless user experiences and optimizing app performance.
+I am committed to continuous learning and improvement, always eager to overcome challenges and deliver high-quality solutions.

-Committed to continuous improvement and staying updated with the latest industry practices.
-Excels in collaborative environments, meeting deadlines, and contributing to impactful projects.
-Always eager to take on new challenges and grow as a developer.

 ---